 A sales manager lives in Manchester and works in an office in Liverpool.
 His office is 500 yards from a shop that he will visit for a meeting.
 He drives from his home to the shop directly.

 The journey to the shop is classified as a normal commute.
 Although the shop is a temporary workplace, the journey is almost the same as his usual commute.
-Therefore, the cost of the travel is not deductible and he cannot claim mileage allowance relief.
+Therefore, the cost of the travel is not deductible and he cannot claim mileage expenses or tax relief.

 Visiting a factory over 10 miles away from the permanent workplace:

 A health and safety inspector normally drives 9 miles to go to her office, which is her permanent workplace.
 One day, she visits a biscuit factory to conduct an inspection.
 The factory is 11 miles further than her office.
 She drives to the factory along her usual commute, passing her permanent workplace.
 The journey is 20 miles in total.

 As the extra journey distance is more than 10 miles longer than her usual journey to her permanent workplace, it is not considered to be a normal commute.
 The employee is therefore entitled to claim mileage allowance relief.